seqscope/NovaScope/docs/fulldoc/rules/sdge2sdgeAR.md

 ## Output Guidelines
 No action is required.

+## Parameters
+No additional parameter is applied in this rule.

 ## Dependencies
 Given the input from Rule `dge2sdge` serve as the input for `sdge2sdgeAR`, Rule `sdge2sdgeAR` can only execute if the input SGE is available or the dependent rules have successfully completed their operations.
 See an overview of the rule dependencies in the [Workflow Structure](../../home/workflow_structure.md).

 ## Code Snippet
-The code for this rule is provided in [`a06_sdge2sdgeAR.smk`](https://github.com/seqscope/NovaScope/blob/main/rules/a06_sdge2sdgeAR.smk).
+The code for this rule is provided in [`c01_sdge2sdgeAR.smk`](https://github.com/seqscope/NovaScope/blob/main/rules/c01_sdge2sdgeAR.smk).